hashicorp/terraform-provider-google/website/docs/r/composer_environment.html.markdown

   packets from node IP addresses instead of Pod IP addresses See the [documentation](https://cloud.google.com/composer/docs/enable-ip-masquerade-agent).

+* `composer_internal_ipv4_cidr_block` -
+  (Optional, [Beta](https://terraform.io/docs/providers/google/guides/provider_versions.html), Cloud Composer 3 only)
+  At least /20 IPv4 cidr range that will be used by Composer internal components.
+  Cannot be updated.

 The `software_config` block supports:

 * `airflow_config_overrides` -